 Medical education at WMed is built on a strong foundation of close working relationships between students and faculty.
-With a target class size of 84 students and almost 600 faculty members, each student receives a great deal of personal attention.
-WMed has established learning communities to promote connections among students and scholar-advisors who deliver mentoring, advising, and career counseling.
+With a target class size of 86 students and almost 600 faculty members, each student receives a great deal of personal attention.
+WMed has established learning communities to promote connections among students and advisors (academic advisors, clinical academic advisors, and clinical skills educators) who provide mentoring, advising, and career counseling.
 Students learn from each other through these associations and collaborations -- similar to how physicians learn from their colleagues throughout their careers.
 Each Learning Community is named for a physician who had a lasting impact on the field of medicine:

 Dr. Virginia Apgar is best known as the developer of the Apgar score used to assess the condition of an infant upon delivery.
 The Apgar score has become recognized worldwide as a standardized method of evaluating an infant's transition to life outside the womb.
 Dr. Apgar was also the first woman to be named a full professor at Columbia University College of Physicians and Surgeons, and served as the director of the Division of Congenital Defects at the National Foundation for Infantile Paralysis, the predecessor to the March of Dimes.

 Learning Community B: Elizabeth Blackwell, MD: "It's not easy to be a pioneer -- but oh, it is fascinating!
 I would not trade one moment, even the worst moment, for all the riches in the world."

 Dr. Elizabeth Blackwell is known as the first woman to receive an MD degree in the United States.
 Dr. Blackwell spent her career pursuing the advancement of women in the medical field.
 In 1857, she founded the New York Infirmary for Indigent Women and Children, an institution with trustees and attending physicians who were women, which is still open to this day.
 Dr. Blackwell was also the first woman entered in Britain's General Medical Councils' register.